SwatsonCodes/Genio/README.md

 # Genio

 Genio is a webapp that helps you find related musical artists on [Rdio](http://www.rdio.com/) by crawling [Genius](http://genius.com/) (formerly known as RapGenius) lyric annotations for links to other artist pages.
-Given a artist name, Genio will locate that artist's songs on Genius, find references to other artists within the song lyric annotations, and deliver the top-ranked related artists complete with Rdio playlists and the context in which the artists were mentioned.
+Given an artist name, Genio will locate that artist's songs on Genius, find references to other artists within the song lyric annotations, and deliver the top-ranked related artists complete with Rdio playlists and the context in which the artists were mentioned.

 <h3> Running Genio </h3>